Skyiesac/onion_tg_extracter/README.md

 ```

 The script will connect to the specified Telegram channel, ask for your credentials and extract `.onion` links into `onion_links.json`.
+> Make sure to use the phone number in international format.
 ---

 ## 📦 Output Format